 The rest of your content should focus on serving your customers, which you accomplish by providing helpful information, creating fun conversations, answering questions, offering solutions to their problems, and sharing positive and uplifting content.

 I recently shared a post on my Instagram feed with my kids holding the neighbor’s dog, and I asked the question, “Should we get a dog?”

 That post generated more comments than any other post I’ve made in the past year.

 It had nothing to do with my business, but it got engagement, and it made people smile.

 To help you maximize engagement and ask more questions, check out the Social Media Content Club.
 Club members get access to a library of questions and styled images all designed to increase engagement.

 Including hashtags in your social media posts is a quick and easy way to improve your social media marketing results.

-For example, imagine you share a post on Instagram that said, “#SocialMediaMarketing is fun!”
+For example, imagine you share a post on Instagram that says, “#SocialMediaMarketing is fun!”

-And if you’re pressed for time, the Social Content App does all the hashtag research for you.
-Inside the App, you’ll get access to daily Copy-and-Post Content complete with three relevant and popular hashtags as well as hashtag lists for every month of the year.
+And if you’re pressed for time, the Social Media Content Club does all the hashtag research for you.
+Inside the Content Dashboard, you’ll get access to daily Copy-and-Post Content, complete with three relevant and popular hashtags as well as hashtag lists for every month of the year.